Financial-Times/dotcom-reliability-kit/packages/logger/README.md

 // }
 ```

+Some properties cannot be serialized in this way to maintain consistent logs:
+ `err`, `error`, `level`, `message`, and `time` are all reserved.
+Configured serializers for these properties will be ignored.

 > [!WARNING]<br />
 > It's your responsibility to properly handle unexpected data in your log serializers.
 You should ideally type guard to avoid your logs failing to send.
 If an unexpected error is encountered in a serializer then you'll see `LOG_METHOD_FAILURE` errors appear in your logs.
 >